 The 120 hour course includes assignments and feedback on those assignments (lesson plans).
 The 60 hour course contains fewer assignments, quizzes, content and doesn't include feedback on your lessons.

-An example of the interactive course content
+An example of interactive online TEFL course content

 So after you watch the video you will then answer the questions on the following page.
 These questions can be Q&A, true or false, fill in the blank, etc.

 This course uses a lot of video.
 These videos were filmed in public and private schools primarily in South Korea.
 If you are planning on teaching there or somewhere else in Asia these videos will provide great context to the environment that you will be teaching in.
 Some of the videos include footage of adult classes, but most of the videos are of young learners aged from about 6-14 years old.

 Above is a how-to video that follows the "PPP" method of lesson planning.
 It was shot in a kindergarten in Busan, Korea.
 This video breaks down the lesson into 5 parts and uses a lot of activities to keep the students interested, active and learning.
 People have short attention spans and children have even shorter ones!

 Teaching young learners is the largest part of the market in Asia for teaching jobs.
 You can teach virtually all ages, yet most jobs are for teaching children.
 Most TEFL/TESOL courses focus more on teaching adults.
 Most of the content in this course can be applied to both adults and children, but there is more of a focus on teaching children.

 "I took the course last winter and I loved it!
 I looked at over 30 different courses online and at local schools and I kept coming back to this course - and I'm very glad I did!
 This course was thorough and I felt very prepared as I completed the course.
 Ian's new book is a great course companion guide for keeping the lessons at the forefront of your mind while teaching ESL.